Indiana

 17. What action is required if an animal that is "currently vaccinated" bites a person? (see also FAQ #6)

-• The animal causing a bite injury to a person is required to be quarantined for 10 DAYS.
+• A dog, cat, or ferret that has bitten a person is required to quarantined for 10 DAYS.

 DO NOT VACCINATE the animal prior to beginning the 10-day confinement.
 REASON: a reaction to vaccination could be confused with early signs of rabies.